- 1 Best Air Purifier for Pets

 Finally, motor quality and machine construction were considered to ensure that each air cleaner had sufficient power to move each manufacturer’s rated volumetric air across filter arrays.
 This is critical to performance because without enough power, air cleaners can’t optimally force flow through filters.
 Our top picks all demonstrate high airflow rates equating to powerful motors capable of pulling air into the machines and through filters as advertised.
 Typically, motor specifications and/or air flow information isn’t something that air purifier companies publish.
 More commonly, coverage area and maybe air changes per hour (ACH) are marketed to demonstrate product effectiveness.
 These numbers are usually reliable indicators of machine power although we’ve found some with grossly inaccurate claims so always do your own homework.

 ACH numbers are the best way for a machine’s effectiveness to be gauged and compared.
 Plainly, ACH is the amount of times a purifier completely filters the air in an advertised square footage space within one hour.
-So for example, if a machine’s ACH is 5 and the machine is marketed as being able to purify spaces as large as 500 sq ft, then the machine will completely filter all of the air in a 500 sq ft area 5 times in one hour.
+So for example, if a machine’s ACH is 5 and the machine is marketed as being able to purify spaces as large as 500 sq ft, then the machine will completely filter all of the air in a 500 sq ft (square feet) area 5 times in one hour.
 Now, there’s a bit more to ACH than this simple explanation.
 Room height is assumed to be seven feet in ACH calculations.
 So for spaces in your home that have higher ceilings, the advertised ACH will not be accurate.
 There isn’t an optimal ACH rate.
 It’s only a way to measure and compare filtration power.
 If you’re looking at two purifiers with the same square footage rating and one has a higher ACH its a more capable unit.

 Why You Should Buy an Air Purifier for Pet Dander